soundpress/RulesOfNYC/docs/c31/index.rst

 As used in this chapter:

-“Community Service” means the performance of a service for a public entity or not-for-profit corporation in place of payment of a monetary civil penalty.
+“Community Service” means the performance of a service for a public entity or not-for-profit corporation, association, institution, or agency, in place of payment of a monetary civil penalty.
 Performance of a service may include attendance at a program, either in person or web-based, authorized by OATH that is designed to benefit, improve, or educate either the community or the Respondent.

-“Community Service Provider” is an entity contracted by OATH to manage Community Service.
+Community Service includes OATH’s online community service course, which may be completed to satisfy a one- or two-hour Community Service requirement.

 “Decision” is a decision of a Hearing Officer sustaining or dismissing a charge and containing findings of fact and conclusions of law.